Parents and Families: Welcome to Dix Hills, Long Island!

 Five Towns College welcomes parents and families to be involved in their children’s college experience.
 While some students live on campus and others commute, there are several times during the academic year when parents and families can attend various campus events.

-Parents and families are encouraged to browse the College’s website at www.ftc.edu to learn about campus life, explore academic and student life calendars, review the Student and Residence Life Handbooks, read more about financial aid, and discover other information that will be helpful during the next years here.
+Parents and families are encouraged to browse the College’s website.
+Learn more about campus life, explore academic and student life calendars, review the Student and Residence Life Handbooks, get details about financial aid, and discover other information that will be helpful during the next years here.

 FTC Campus Events Video